minio/minio/docs/sts/ldap.md

 MinIO can be configured to find the groups of a user from AD/LDAP by specifying the **MINIO_IDENTITY_LDAP_GROUP_SEARCH_FILTER** and **MINIO_IDENTITY_LDAP_GROUP_NAME_ATTRIBUTE** environment variables.
 When a user logs in via the STS API, the MinIO server queries the AD/LDAP server with the given search filter and extracts the given attribute from the search results.
 These values represent the groups that the user is a member of.
 On each access MinIO applies the IAM policies attached to these groups in MinIO.

-MinIO sends LDAP credentials to LDAP server for validation.
-So we _strongly recommend_ to use MinIO with AD/LDAP server over TLS or StartTLS _only_.
-Using plain-text connection between MinIO and LDAP server means _credentials can be compromised_ by anyone listening to network traffic.

 LDAP is configured via the following environment variables:

 ```